Exposed to sea and surf, medieval Mljet was far from world cultural affairs.

 Activites

 Two most popular activities in the Mljet National Park are hiking and biking.
 There are numerous hiking trails all over the national park, and tarmac and gravel roads that suit all levels of biking.
-Near the Small Bridge you can rent a bike, canue or a kayak.
-Renting a canue or a kayak is one of the ways to get to the St.Mary Island due to sailing restrictions in the Veliko and Malo Lakes.
+Near the Small Bridge you can rent a bike, canoe or a kayak.
+Renting a canoe or a kayak is one of the ways to get to the St.Mary Island due to sailing restrictions in the Veliko and Malo Lakes.

 If you are arriving to Mljet on a sailboat or a yacht, anchoring is permitted in Polače, Pomena and Lokva bays.